damiensgit/gobius/QUICKSTART.md

 > **Note**: Ensure your instance meets the model's resource requirements for optimal performance.

-## Extracting the URL for Launched Instances
+### Extracting the URL for Launched Instances

-Once your GPU instance is running on RunPod or Vast.ai, you'll need to extract the correct URL to use in your configuration.
-Remember that the URL should end with `/predictions`.
+Once your GPU instance is running (either on RunPod or Vast.ai), you need to find its public URL to configure Gobius.

-### RunPod
+#### RunPod

 1.  **Access the Pod**: Navigate to "My Pods" in the RunPod dashboard and select your running pod.
 2.  **Find the URL**: Go to the "Connect" tab.
 Look for the HTTP/HTTPS connection URL provided for port 5000.
 It will typically look like `https://<pod-id>-5000.proxy.runpod.net`.